Harbor Creek School District: PIAA State Champions

+Renovations

+Renovations at the Senior High School began on April 28, 2025.
+The summer of 2025 was focused on renovating the English Wing and The Library.
+Renovations are Expected to Finish in 2027 or 2028.

 Harbor Creek Junior High School

 The junior high school currently serves grades 7 and 8.
 It is also located at the intersection of U.S. Route 20 (Buffalo Road) and PA Route 531 (Depot Road).
 While a separate building than the high school, it is connected to the high school via two corridors.
 The senior high school and junior high school share a cafeteria (located in the senior high school), but most student oriented activities for the schools occur in their own buildings.

 Clark Elementary School

 Clark Elementary School currently serves students in grades K through 6.
 While the school services the largest geographic area compared to the other two elementary schools in Harborcreek, it is the smallest building in the district in terms of student population.
 The area of coverage for the school is most of the southern and eastern portion (from Troupe Road to North East Township) of the district, ranging from Lake Erie to the North, North East Township on the east and Greene Township to the south.
 The school is located on Depot Road, roughly 1.3 miles south of the High School/Junior High School, and about 1.1 miles north of Exit 35 on Interstate 90.